rmosolgo/graphql-ruby/guides/mutations/mutation_classes.md

 Besides those, you can also use the plain {% internal_link "field API", "/type_definitions/objects#fields" %} to write mutation fields.

 An additional `null` helper method is provided on classes inheriting from `GraphQL::Schema::Mutation` to allow setting the nullability of the mutation.
-This is required when inheriting off of `GraphQL::Schema::Mutation` - `GraphQL::Schema::RelayClassicMutation` sets `null` to `true` for you.
+This is not required and defaults to `true`.

 ## Example mutation class